 Ideally one should combine Hallstatt with Vienna and Salzburg.

-What to see & do in Hallstatt?
+What to see & do?

 The main attraction is the picturesque town itself!
 Undoubtedly the best thing one can do here is relaxing and wandering the tiny cobbled streets lined with picturesque houses of various styles and shades, from the pastel colored Baroque buildings adorned with flowers and greenery in the Old Town area to the beautifully preserved timber homes that line the lake shore.